 According to Ridgid, there’s still at least one more step 18650 cells can get to before needing to change to larger cells.
 Staying on the current cell means that you won’t see as big of a price difference as you do with other manufacturers.
 While there may be some changes to the pack itself, the performance boost is primarily coming from the ability to communicate.

 UPDATE: Ridgid did seem to make the switch to newer 21700 cells in its 3Ah Octane packs—at least based on our evaluation of the pack’s internals and cell size.
 Take a look at the Ridgid Octane 3Ah battery opened up:

 Ridgid Octane batteries come in 3 flavors: 3 Ah Compact, 6 Ah Standard, and 9 Ah High Capacity.
 Perhaps those numbers will bump up at the point Ridgid makes the jump to larger cells across the line.

 There’s also Bluetooth communication in each of the batteries.
 More than a dozen functions come along with it.
 One of my favorites is the battery status.
 Not only do you get feedback on the battery’s health, but you can also see a countdown while you’re charging—telling you exactly how much time it needs to get back to 100%.

 Read more about the battery here:

 Ridgid Octane Tools

-Right now, the only Ridgid Octane 18V tool at Home Depot is the new brushless reciprocating saw.
-That will be changing soon as the MegaMax starts making its way into stores shortly and a full-size hammer drill that boasts 1300 inch pounds of torque follows a little later.
-Of course, that’s only the beginning.
+Right now, Ridgid Octane 18V tools include a new brushless reciprocating saw and Octane grinder, Octane jigsaw, and Octane impact driver and drill.
+That will be changing soon as the MegaMax starts expanding.
+Look for new tools like a full-size hammer drill that boasts 1300 inch-pounds of torque.
+Apparently, that’s only the beginning.